MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

-description: Learn how to use Logic Apps to run Kusto queries and commands automatically and schedule them. ms.reviewer: docohe ms.topic: how-to ms.date: 05/04/2022
+description: Learn how to use Logic Apps to run Kusto queries and commands automatically and schedule them. ms.reviewer: docohe ms.topic: how-to ms.date: 08/07/2023
 ---

 # Microsoft Logic App and Azure Data Explorer

-The Azure Kusto Logic App connector enables you to run Kusto queries and commands automatically as part of a scheduled or triggered task, using the [Microsoft Logic App](/azure/logic-apps/logic-apps-what-are-logic-apps) connector.
+The [Microsoft Logic App](/azure/logic-apps/logic-apps-what-are-logic-apps) connector allows you to run queries and commands automatically as part of a scheduled or triggered task.

 Logic App and :::no-loc text="Power Automate"::: are built on the same connector.
 Therefore, the [limitations](../../flow.md#limitations), [actions](../../flow.md#flow-actions), [authentication](../../flow.md#authentication) and [usage examples](../../flow-usage.md) that apply to :::no-loc text="Power Automate":::, also apply to Logic Apps, as mentioned on the [:::no-loc text="Power Automate"::: documentation page](../../flow.md).

+> [!NOTE]
+> If your Logic App is integrated with a Virtual Network (VNET) and you want to establish communication with an [Azure Data Explorer private endpoint](../../security-network-private-endpoint.md), add the Logic App connector's IP address to your network's whitelist.
+To enable access, refer to the [list of outbound IP addresses for Azure Logic Apps](/connectors/common/outbound-ip-addresses#azure-logic-apps), categorized by service and region.

 ## How to create a Logic App with Azure Data Explorer